Ingrid Bergman: In popular culture

-Bergman's Ilsa also inspired the role of "Ilsa Faust" played by Swedish actress Rebecca Ferguson in Mission Impossible film series.
-She was told by Tom Cruise and director McQuarrie to review Notorious, Casablanca as well as several of Bergman's films as preparation for her role.
-When Tom Cruise made an appearance on The Tonight Show with Jimmy Fallon to promote the movie, he mentioned Ingrid Bergman several times.
-They later played the mad libs sketch with the name Ingrid Bergman among those included.
+Bergman's Ilsa also inspired the character Ilsa Faust, played by Swedish actress Rebecca Ferguson, in the Mission: Impossible film series.
+Ferguson was told by costar Tom Cruise and director Christopher McQuarrie to review Notorious and other of Bergman's films as preparation for her role.

 In the movie La La Land (2016), the lead female character has a poster of Bergman on her bedroom wall.
 Near the end of the movie, another poster of Bergman can be seen by the side of a road.
 One of the original soundtracks for the film is named 'Bogart and Bergman.'

-Bergman's publicity photo from Notorious was used as the front cover of the book by Dan Callahan, The Camera Lies; Acting for Hitchcock (2020).
-In the book by Nora Roberts, The Collector, Ingrid Bergman is mentioned (2014).
-Bergman's love affair with Robert Capa has been dramatised in a novel by Chris Greenhalgh, Seducing Ingrid Bergman (2012).
-Bergman is also referenced in Donald Trump's 2004 book, How to Get Rich and in 'Small Fry', a memoir by Lisa Brennan-Jobs, the daughter of Steve Jobs.
+Bergman's publicity photo from Notorious was used as the front cover of the book by Dan Callahan, The Camera Lies: Acting for Hitchcock (2020).
+Bergman's love affair with Robert Capa has been dramatised in a 2012 novel by Chris Greenhalgh, Seducing Ingrid Bergman.
+Bergman is also referenced in Donald Trump's 2004 book How to Get Rich, and in Small Fry, a memoir by Lisa Brennan-Jobs, the daughter of Steve Jobs.

 As part of its dedication to the female icons of Italian cinema, Bergman was immortalised in a mural on a public staircase off Via Fiamignano near Rome.
 A mural of her image from Casablanca was painted on the outdoor cinema wall in Fremont, Seattle.
 The Dutch National Airline named one of their planes "Ingrid Bergman" in the 2010s.
-She has a wax figure of her displayed at Madame Tussaud's, Hollywood, California.
+There is a wax figure of her displayed at Madame Tussaud's, Hollywood, California.
 In Fjällbacka, off the coast of Sweden, a square was named as Ingrid Bergman's Square to honor her memory.
 A wooden mould of Bergman's feet is on display at Salvatore Ferragamo Museum in Florence, Italy.